Rule 3301-35-15 | Standards for the implementation of positive behavior intervention supports and the use of restraint and seclusion.

 (3) Physical restraint may not be used for punishment or discipline or as a substitute for other less restrictive means of assisting a student in regaining control.

-(a) If a students behavior poses an immediate risk of physical harm to the student or others and no other safe or effective intervention is available;
+(a) If a students behavior poses an immediate risk of physical harm to the student or others and no other safe or effective method of intervention is available;

 (b) As a last resort to provide an opportunity for the student to regain control of his or her actions;

 (c) For the minimum amount of time necessary for the purpose of protecting the student and others from physical harm;

 (ii) Does not prevent the student from exiting the area should staff become incapacitated or leave the area; and